gabrielziegler3/gabrielziegler3.github.io/_portfolio/codeppi.md

 ---
-title: "Context-Dependent Probabilistic Prior Information Strategy for MRI Reconstruction"
+title: "CoDePPI - Context-Dependent Probabilistic Prior Information Strategy for MRI Reconstruction"
 excerpt: "In this thesis, we introduce Context-Dependent Probabilistic Prior Information (CoDePPI), the best prior information extraction algorithm for Magnetic Resonance Imaging (MRI) reconstructions with the use of the Compressed Sensing (CS) theory.
 Our